 - A. The purpose of continuing education is to insure that the appraiser participates in a program that maintains and increases his/her skill, knowledge and competency in real estate appraising. - B. Each licensee or certificate holder shall have completed during the two year period, prior to renewal of their license or certification, in an even numbered year, (i.e. 2006, 2008, etc.) a minimum of twenty-eight (28) hours of real estate appraisal instruction approved for continuing education credit by the Board.
 Failure to provide the Board with evidence of hours completed shall constitute grounds for not renewing a license or certificate.
 Individuals who take advantage of out of state continuing education seminars may request consideration for credit on an individual basis.
-They shall submit a request on forms provided by the Board along with documents outlining the course content and evidence of having attended the course. - C. Each state registered appraiser shall have completed a fifteen (15) hour National USPAP or an AQB equivalent course taught by an AQB certified instructor with exam prior to their first annual renewal.
-An appraiser who becomes initially registered after July 1 of any year will have until December 31 of the following year to complete the required USPAP course. - D. In subsequent years, the state registered appraiser shall as a condition for renewal, have completed fourteen (14) hours per year of Board approved continuing education.
-State Registered appraisers who accumulate more than 14 hours of continuing education during a renewal period are permitted to carry over no more than 14 hours into the next renewal cycle provided all other continuing education renewal requirements have been met.
+They shall submit a request on forms provided by the Board along with documents outlining the course content and evidence of having attended the course. - C. In subsequent years, the state registered appraiser shall as a condition for renewal, have completed fourteen (14) hours per year of Board approved continuing education.